 Introduction

+Ecologists often want to know which of many possible measured predictor variables are associated with some response.
 Data collected on many variables for the same individuals presents some unique challenges for data analysis.
-Multivariate data is not new to the field of ecology, and ecologists have been using techniques like principal component analysis to reduce dimensionality and simplify the interpretation of multivariate data for a long time (Sokal and Rohlf 1995).
+Multivariate data analysis is not new to the field of ecology, and ecologists have been using techniques like principal component analysis to reduce dimensionality and simplify the interpretation of multivariate data for a long time (Sokal and Rohlf 1995).
 However, in recent years, the scale of data available for ecological research has increased due to advancements in high-throughput metabolite sampling (Kallenbach et al. 2014; Kfoury et al. 2017), high-throughput phenotyping (Berger et al. 2010; Fahlgren et al. 2015), automated and remote data loggers (Cooke et al. 2004; Porter et al. 2005), remote sensing (Roughgarden et al. 1991; Aplin 2005), high-throughput sequencing technologies (Reuter et al. 2015), and citizen science (Silvertown 2009; Bonney et al. 2009; Dickinson et al. 2012).
 Simultaneously, there is perhaps and increasing interest in going beyond simply describing multivariate data to inferring processes from patterns.
 Because multivariate data present problems for linear modeling methods (e.g. multiple regression) (Carrascal et al. 2009), multivariate inference is typically through two general approaches: by reducing dimensionality with unsupervised approaches and conducting hypothesis testing on dimensionally reduced data, or through supervised multivariate analyses.

 One typical approach to multivariate statistical inference in ecology is principal component analysis (PCA) followed by a statistical test on the principal component axes generated.
 PCA creates orthogonal latent variables called principal components that attempt to explain the variation in the predictor variables.
 Then, the data can be projected onto principal component axes (“scores”) and can be used to look for visual separation or perhaps as predictors in a statistical test for a relationship with some response variable.
 However, this may not answer the question the researcher is actually asking.
-Unsupervised techniques like PCA are agnostic to response variables and can only describe the variation in data.
-PCA followed by a statistical test on principal components answers the slightly different question “What are the main axes of variation in the data?
+Unsupervised techniques like PCA are agnostic to response variables and simply describe the variation in a set of predictor variables.
+PCA followed by a statistical test on principal components answers the different questions “What are the main axes of variation in the data?
 Do those axes have a relationship with the response variable?”
 This approach can be justified when one is truly interested in the axis that describes variation.
 For example, the leaf economics spectrum (LES) is a highly repeatable principal component that explains variation in leaf traits from a slow to fast rate of return on investments in nutrients and leaf dry matter resulting from a trade-off between metabolic rates and investment to leaf structure (Wright et al. 2004).
-Because this multivariate trade-off exists across all plants and within groups of plants, it is reasonable to ask questions about how position along the LES varies among habitats, along environmental gradients, or among clades.
+Because this multivariate trade-off exists across all plants and within groups of plants, it is reasonable to ask questions about how position along the LES varies among habitats, along environmental gradients, or among clades (CITATION).
 However, a failure to find a relationship with the LES does not mean that measured leaf traits do not vary among habitats, along environmental gradients, or among clades.

 Supervised approaches, on the other hand, take response variables into account and test how response variables co-vary with one or more predictor variables.
 Therefore, a supervised technique answers a fundamentally different question than the unsupervised approach described above.
 When using a supervised analysis, you are answering the question “Is there a multivariate relationship between the predictors and the response variable?”
 This may seem a minor distinction, but can lead to completely different conclusions, and unsupervised analyses can even miss statistically significant relationships, as we will demonstrate.